zhigang-yao/bimsa-satellite/index.md

 ## General Information
  <p style="text-align:justify;">
  The purpose of the conference is to promote the research on the emerging field of interface of statistics and geometry among researchers in China and beyond.
 This is a continuous effort, following the recent <a href="https://cmsa.fas.harvard.edu/event/geometry-and-statistics/">Harvard conference on geometry and statistics</a>.
 Anyone who has received a Ph.D. or expects to receive a Ph.D. by the end of 2023 in the relevant field is eligible to attend, though participation is by invitation only.
-Participants from under-represented groups are especially encouraged to apply.
+Participants from under-represented groups are especially encouraged to attend.
  </p>